NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 "Eldest uncle, is this related to eldest brother and me advancing to the sixth layer before the age of fifteen?"

 "You are not wrong.
 Although we cultivators have vastly different physiques, the fact is, the golden time to lay down one's foundation is before fifteen years.
-Moreover, a strange phenomenon occurs amongst us cultivators, if one is unable to attain the sixth layer before the age of fifteen, then in future, it is exceedingly hard to transcend the obstacle of the eighth layer regardless of the amount of effort one puts in. "
+Moreover, a strange phenomenon occurs amongst us cultivators, if one is unable to attain the sixth layer before the age of fifteen, then in future, it is exceedingly hard to transcend the eighth layer regardless of the amount of effort one puts in. "

 He Quanxin lightly sighed and continued: